Awards and Prizes

 The purpose of the annual NWSA Lesbian Caucus Award is to provide a $500 research award in recognition of a Master’s Thesis or Doctoral Dissertation research project in areas of Lesbian, Queer, and LGBT Studies that resonates with the mission of NWSA.

 The purpose of the National Women’s Studies Association (NWSA) Women of Color Caucus-Frontiers

 Student Essay Awards is to discover, encourage, and promote the intellectual development of emerging scholars who engage in critical theoretical discussions and/or analyses about feminist/womanist issues concerning women and girls of color in the United States and the diaspora.

 One (1) $500 award is available for women of color who are current graduate students and members of NWSA.

 Prize-winning essays will automatically be considered for publication by Frontiers

 peer review process.
 If winning essays are accepted for publication, additional revisions may be required.

-Submissions must be from women of color who are NWSA members and currently enrolled in graduate or professional programs.
-Recent recipients of a terminal degree (no later than May 2013) are also eligible to apply.
+- Submissions must be from women of color who are current (2016) individual NWSA members and currently enrolled in graduate or professional programs.
+Recent recipients of a terminal degree (no later than May 2015) are also eligible to apply.

 The Caucus identifies women of color as those persons from African, Asian (including Asian American, Pacific Islander, Arab or Middle East Asian), Latin American, or American Indian (including African Native American or Alaskan Native) descent.